Sweden, where CEOs come cheap and still deliver

 Michael Wolf, chief executive at Swedbank (SWEDa.ST), and Olof Faxander, head of industrial group Sandvik (SAND.ST), are good examples of Sweden’s relative restraint.

-Wolf earned 8.2 million Swedish crowns last year as head one of the Nordic region’s biggest banks.
+Wolf earned 8.2 million Swedish crowns ($1.1 million) last year as head one of the Nordic region’s biggest banks.
 Along with other top executives, he is not eligible for a bonus.

 “And I‘m not underpaid - relative to many workers in Sweden, I am very well paid,” he said.

-By contrast, Bob Diamond at Barclays, (BARC.L) one of the focal points during the investor revolt of recent months, took home 17 million pounds last year.
+By contrast, Bob Diamond at Barclays, (BARC.L) one of the focal points during the investor revolt of recent months, took home 17 million pounds ($26 million) last year.

-Barclays’ market capitalisation is about twice Swedbank‘s, yet Diamond’s pay was a full 23 times larger than Wolf‘s.
+Barclays’ market capitalization is about twice Swedbank‘s, yet Diamond’s pay was a full 23 times larger than Wolf‘s.

-Likewise Faxander, whose group has about 50,000 employees worldwide, received a salary package totalling just over 10 million crowns in 2011.
+Likewise Faxander, whose group has about 50,000 employees worldwide, received a salary package totaling just over 10 million crowns ($1.4 million) in 2011.

 Pit that against Carlos Cardoso at Kennametal, (KMT.N) a U.S. rival with 12,000 employees and a sixth of the market capitalisation of Sandvik, who made $7.6 million last year.